vatlab/sos/doc/sos_format_v1.md

 input and output files, it will be executed sequentially even in parallel execution mode (with `-j` option).

 If the steps are described with necessary input and output information, steps in SoS workflows can be executed in parallel.
-The following figure illustrates the impact of section options and input/output directive on the execution order of workflows.
+The following figure illustrates the impact input/output directive on the execution order of workflows.

-Here is a summary of execution rules of workflows

-* If a step does not specify any input, it is assumed to depend on all previous steps and will be executed only when all previous steps are completed.
-* If a step does not specify any output, all following steps are assumed to depend on its output and have to wait for its completion, except for steps with `None` input.
-* **`input`** directive will make the step movable and be executed whenever its dependent files are available.
-* **`output`** directive will allow steps that depend on the output files be executed immediately after this step.

 ![workflow execution](workflow.jpg "workflow execution modes")